 Sanders Theater, Harvard University

-*Pre-ceremony concert begins at 5:40 pm (US Eastern Time)
+*Pre-ceremony concert —and the webcast —begin at 5:40 pm (US Eastern Time)

 The ceremony proper begins at 6:00 pm